 The meta description isn’t really useful for improving your rankings in Google, but it can be very effective at enticing searchers to click on your link instead of the others that are showing up around you in the results.
 A good description will tell the searcher about the content of the page and will encourage them to click.
 If you are not entering meta descriptions for your pages they will be automatically generated and you’ll have no control over the description that is displayed on the SERPs.

 Going back to our example search from earlier, the screenshot below shows the description that is being displayed for canon.com’s page for a search related to one of their most popular cameras.
 The description that shows up is talking about a firmware update, not exactly something that is likely to grab the attention of most potential buyers.
-A description about the actual product would be much more effective.
+A description of the actual product would be much more effective.

 10. Page URLs

 The URL or permalink structure for your product pages is also an important factor.
 Ideally, URLs will be friendly to both humans and search engines.
-That means that by looking at the URL a human visitor should be able to get a good idea of the content of the page, and it should contain some key words that will help search engines as well.
+That means that by looking at the URL a human visitor should be able to get a good idea of the content of the page, and it should contain some keywords that will help search engines as well.
 The URLs ideally should avoid excess characters, if possible.

 For example, the URL of the product page on iStock is http://www.istockphoto.com/photo/family-portrait-8239229.
 Although it includes an ID number, it is still easy for a human visitor to understand what the contents of the page will be.
 And it is also friendly for search engines, and it includes the target keywords “photo” and “family portrait”, which is a relevant phrase.